MegalithicBTC/BTCPayserver-LSPS1/README.md

 BOLT 8 is more private than HTTPS, and has other advantages, however, there would be serious practical difficulties in implementing BOLT 8 communication for BTCPay.

-A BTCPay Server plugin attempting to communicate **through** an attached or embedded Lightning node to an external service would be a very tricky to implement:  As we will see in this documentation, BTCPay Server's ability to query or manipulate its attached Lightning node is (currently) quite rudimentary.
+A BTCPay Server plugin attempting to communicate **through** an attached or embedded Lightning node to an external service would be very tricky to implement:  As we will see in this documentation, BTCPay Server's ability to query or manipulate its attached Lightning node is (currently) quite rudimentary.

 Furthermore: BTCPay Server can be used with many **different** kinds of Lightning nodes, many of which don't yet have support for ad-hoc BOLT 8 messaging.